-With a thriving AWESOME business climate, quality schools, and activities throughout the year, the City of Collins is the perfect place to live, work, and play.
+With a thriving business climate, quality schools, and activities throughout the year, the City of Collins is the perfect place to live, work, and play.

-Visit one of our many delicious restaurants, enjoy a summer day at Grand Paradise Water Park, go canoeing on the Okatoma, stop off in the fall for a tour through the Mitchell Farms Pumpkin Patch or just stroll the streets of beautiful downtown with shopping galore and you won’t be disappointed.
+Visit one of our many delicious restaurants, enjoy a summer day at Grand Paradise Water Park, go canoeing on the Okatoma, stop off in the fall for a tour through the Mitchell Farms Pumpkin Patch, or just stroll the streets of beautiful downtown with shopping all around the city.

-The City of Collins continues to grow as new businesses choose to locate to this thriving community where tradition meets innovation.
-With facilities like the State Veterans Home, Arrington Center, Landmark of Collins, and Covington Ridge.
-Industries including Sanderson Farms, Rutland Lumber and Major Pipeline Companies, Collins is home to many multi-million dollar projects.
-Today, the town’s strategic growth is led by Mayor Hope Magee Jones and Board of Aldermen.
+The city’s strategic growth is led by Mayor Hope Magee Jones and Board of Aldermen, and the City of Collins continues to grow as new businesses choose to locate to this thriving community where tradition meets innovation.
+With facilities like the Covington County Hospital, State Veterans Home, Arrington Center, Landmark of Collins, and Covington Ridge.
+Industries including Sanderson Farms, Rutland Lumber, Belvins’ Distribution Center, and Major Pipeline Companies.
+Collins is home to many multi-million dollar projects.

 The City of Collins’ history stretches back to 1826 when the Mississippi Legislature established “Williamsburg” as a permanent seat of justice for Covington County.
 Williamsburg, about two miles from the present site of Collins, was the town’s predecessor.
 Williamsburg was incorporated in 1808 when sawmills were the big industry.